GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 - The survey clearly reflects that when it comes to AI, CEOs find themselves acting with urgency.
 7 in 10 (70%) recognize that their organization must act now on Gen AI to avoid giving their competitors a strategic advantage.
 - 84% of Indian CEOs recognize the urgency to move quickly with Gen AI.
 - At the same time, nearly the same percentage (68%) agree that the uncertainty around Gen AI makes it challenging to move quickly in developing and implementing an AI strategy.
-- Majority of the Indian CEOs (80%) acknowledge the uncertainty surrounding Gen AI posing a challenge for a swift roll-out of their AI strategy.
+- The majority of the Indian CEOs (80%) acknowledge the uncertainty surrounding Gen AI posing a challenge for a swift roll-out of their AI strategy.

 ‘Digital Darwinism’ compels enterprises to adeptly navigate rapid technological shifts by investing in digital transformation.
 Survival hinges on the agility of those able to undertake this transformative journey swiftly and effectively.